Fundraiser for policeman who shot French teenager reflects divisions

 PARIS, July 4 (Reuters) - A crowdfunding campaign to raise money for the family of the policeman who shot dead teenager Nahel M. in France topped 1.4 million euros ($1.5 million) on Tuesday, outstripping donations to his victim's family and drawing anger from a swathe of French society.

-"Will the return to calm last?
-I would be prudent, but the peak that we experienced these past few days is over," he was quoted as saying by a participant.

-After listening to a range of views from the mayors, he said some humility was necessary as there was no consensus emerging on how best to respond to everything that had happened.

-The fundraising effort on behalf of the officer who shot dead Nahel M. a week ago was launched on the GoFundMe platform by far-right media personality Jean Messiha, who received more than 72,000 private donations.
+The fundraising effort was launched on the U.S. platform GoFundMe by French far-right media personality Jean Messiha who backed Eric Zemmour's 2022 presidential run and has received more than 72,000 private donations.

 The police officer has been charged with voluntary homicide and remanded in custody.